ornicar/lichess-layout/README.md

 to measure distances, then changing elements sizes, and finally redisplay the whole layout, causing reflows and slowing down the page.
 Any pure CSS solution would be preferable to that.

+I don't think it's possible to move the clocks and board controls from the right side to the top and bottom of the board, with just CSS.
+In that case, we're stuck to 2 columns.

+An alternative is to always have the clocks on top and bottom of the board.
+Like chess.com does.
+Cons:
+- clocks should not be that far away one from another, because it makes it harder to read them both at a glance.
+- having clocks next to the board (as opposed to around the board) has always been in lichess DNA.